tabaraei/tabaraei/README.md

 <!-- About -->
 <p align="center">
   Hey there!
 I'm a Python developer with over 2 years of experience in Data Science.
 Developed a dozen supervised and unsupervised tasks, and familiar with NLP and computer vision.
 Programmer since 2017, currently pursuing M.Sc.
-Computer Science in University of Milan.
+CS @ University of Milan.
 </p>
 <p align="center">
   <a href="https://tabaraei.com/"><img src="https://img.shields.io/badge/-tabaraei.com-3423A6?style=flat&logo=Google-Chrome&logoColor=white"/></a>